 One last roundup of this month’s topic with an eye toward how to best FEED your dominant elements.

 If you’re water-dominant, you need music, baths, wine, naps, and your journal to feel balanced.
 If you’re air-dominant, you need a reality check and you get it by talking things out (sometimes just talking with yourself will do the trick).
 If you’re earth-dominant, you need to garden, cook, go for hikes, and indulge the senses (break out the essential oils, babe).
 And if you’re fire-dominant, you want to peel your skin off if you’re not getting regular exercise, sex, dance parties, or the chance to strut your stuff.

 All four of the elements are a part of the creative process.
 Go back to that quick summary all the way up top. 😉 You start with water (dream it, feel it, pine for it), then move into air (talk it out, share the dream), then shift over to earth (put in the work, this is the nuts and bolts of it all), and finally kick into fire (surrender it to the magic of existing, celebrate the creation).

 If you find yourself rushing to any of these stages out of order, you can bet you’ve got a strong pull toward that element in your chart.
 Grant your creative impulses all their seasons, babe.

 It’s a beautiful process, framing manifestation and abundance this way!

 Want my FREE astrology/numerology training?
-Sign up here!
+Sign up for What Your Birthday Says About You here!